emptymonkey/mimic/README.md

 **Can this be detected?!**

 Of course, but only if you are looking very closely, or running a forensic tool that is looking for this sort of thing.
 The usefulness behind _mimic_ is that it will prevent someone from becoming suspicious in the first place.

+**Will this work with scripts?**

+Yes, but you need to call mimic directly on the interpreter.
+For example, if the first line of your script is "#!/usr/bin/perl" then you'll want to call _mimic_ like this:

+	empty@monkey:~$ mimic -e "/usr/bin/perl test.pl"

+By invoking the interpreter directly, mimic can work it's magic.

 **Who is the target audience for _mimic_?**